QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: B

-17. India opted for a federal form of government
+17. India opted for a federal form of government because of?

 (A) Vast territory